pelensky/pelensky/README.md

 Please don't be offended if I leave a meeting if I don't feel I can add anything to it or it is not relevant to me and my work.
 That said if I am leaving a meeting and you would prefer for me to stay, please let me know, and I will be happy to stay.

+If we do have a meeting, I would apprecaite an agenda for the meeting in advance.
+Ideally, I would prefer not to attend recurring status update meetings.

 ## Feedback
 > All Feedback is Kind - [Dana Svoboda](http://www.chiefjoyofficer.com/)